rednaks/GameGobject/README.txt

 How to use:

-To use the GameGobject, you have to create a new object or entity class that inherits from Object.
+To use the GameGobject, you have to create a new object or entity class that inherits from Object. don't forget to call Supervisor::update() to update the world after logic oprerations.

 Licence: